rclone/rclone/MANUAL.md

 You'd then do a full `rclone sync` less often.

 Note that `--fast-list` isn't required in the top-up sync.

+#### Avoiding HEAD requests after PUT

+By default rclone will HEAD every object it uploads.
+It does this to check the object got uploaded correctly.

+You can disable this with the [--s3-no-head](#s3-no-head) option - see there for more details.

+Setting this flag increases the chance for undetected upload failures.

 ### Hashes ###